spring-projects/spring-framework/org.springframework.expression/readme.txt

 - For the ternary operator, should isWritable() return true/false depending on evaluating the condition and check isWritable() of whichever branch it would have taken?
 At the moment ternary expressions are just considered NOT writable.
+- Enhance type locator interface with direct support for register/unregister imports and ability to set class loader?
+- Should some of the common errors (like SpelMessages.TYPE_NOT_FOUND) be promoted to top level exceptions?

 Syntax